 (Freshdesk) Growing a successful business requires a strong understanding of your target audience.
 Beyond knowing the basic demographic information of the ideal customer, marketers also need to be familiar with their needs, interests, and decision-making process.

 My Comment: Customer experience is everyone’s job.
-Consider this quote: “… the goal should be for all members of your organization to consider themselves ‘guardians of customer centricity’ in one way or another.”
+Consider this quote: “… the goal should be for all members of your organization to consider themselves ‘guardians of customer-centricity’ in one way or another.”
 It’s not just for the front line.
-That’s the premise for this article that is filled with stats, facts and several excellent ideas to help your entire organization deliver a better CX.
+That’s the premise for this article which is filled with stats, facts and several excellent ideas to help your entire organization deliver a better CX.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.